deseven/1000xTRANSLATE/README.md

 Pulls translated strings from Google Sheets and inserts them into the game data.

 ### Boom Boom Build
-Imports the build data into the game files, packs everything that was change for a distribution (I'll probably start with just a bsic zip file, but TBD).
+Imports the build data into the game files, packs everything that was change for a distribution (I'll probably start with just a basic zip file, but TBD).

 ## Prerequisites